Blake Arata | | Facebook & Instagram | 0 comments

 - Don’t worry too much about the ad placements, custom delivery schedule, and manual bidding.
 Use Facebook’s default settings for all these things.

-- Set up Facebook Pixel to track your campaign’s results and optimise your ad campaigns on conversions.
+- Set up Facebook Pixel to track your campaign’s results and optimize your ad campaigns on conversions.
 (So that algorithms can learn which type of audience converts on your offer and deliver it to more similar people)

 - Don’t make changes to your online ad campaigns too often.
 Adjust your campaigns 24h after setting them up (in case they are having trouble getting off the ground), and then let them run for 7 days minimum before making any optimizations.